-The USA Pro Cycling Challenge takes place August 19-25, starting in Aspen and traveling to Breckenridge, Steamboat Springs, Beaver Creek , Vail, Fort Collins, with the final finish in Denver.
+The USA Pro Cycling Challenge takes place August 18-24, starting in Aspen and traveling to Crested Butte, Gunnison, Monarch Mountain, Colorado Springs, Breckenridge, Vail, Boulder and the final finish in Denver.
 The race is the largest spectator event in Colorado history and one of the largest sporting events to ever take place in the United States.
 Spectators will see Olympians, World Champions and Tour de France competitors.

 The iconic Vail Time Trial course promises to offer a thrilling day of racing as we welcome thousands of cycling fans to share in the excitement.
-On the heels of the event’s inaugural Time Trial in 2011, we’re preparing for yet another spectacular event.
+As we've seen with the Time Trial here in 2011 and 2013, this stage is likely to be pivotal in determining the overall winner.

 Time Trial Route